Safety#

 Add and enable an entry in one operation.

-Registers an entry to the safety context and immediately enables it.
+Registers an entry to the safety module and immediately enables it.

 Parameters: